Nyquist–Shannon sampling theorem

-The Nyquist–Shannon sampling theorem is a theorem in the field of signal processing which serves as a fundamental bridge between continuous-time signals and discrete-time signals.
-It establishes a sufficient condition for a sample rate that permits a discrete sequence of samples to capture all the information from a continuous-time signal of finite bandwidth.
+The Nyquist–Shannon sampling theorem, or the sampling theorem, is a theorem in the field of signal processing which serves as a fundamental bridge between continuous-time signals and discrete-time signals.
+In the case of uniformly spaced (periodic) sampling, it establishes a sufficient condition on the sample rate that permits a discrete sequence of samples to capture all the information from a continuous-time signal of finite bandwidth, such that the original signal can be reconstructed exactly from those samples.

 Strictly speaking, the theorem only applies to a class of mathematical functions having a Fourier transform that is zero outside of a finite region of frequencies.
 Intuitively we expect that when one reduces a continuous function to a discrete sequence and interpolates back to a continuous function, the fidelity of the result depends on the density (or sample rate) of the original samples.
 The sampling theorem introduces the concept of a sample rate that is sufficient for perfect fidelity for the class of functions that are band-limited to a given bandwidth, such that no actual information is lost in the sampling process.
 It expresses the sufficient sample rate in terms of the bandwidth for the class of functions.
 The theorem also leads to a formula for perfectly reconstructing the original continuous-time function from the samples.

 Perfect reconstruction may still be possible when the sample-rate criterion is not satisfied, provided other constraints on the signal are known (see below and compressed sensing).
 In some cases (when the sample-rate criterion is not satisfied), utilizing additional constraints allows for approximate reconstructions.
 The fidelity of these reconstructions can be verified and quantified utilizing Bochner's theorem.

+An important consequence of the sampling theorem is the concept of Nyquist frequency, which holds that in order to reconstruct a bandlimited signal free of aliasing, the sampling rate must be at least twice the signal's bandwidth.

-The name Nyquist–Shannon sampling theorem honours Harry Nyquist and Claude Shannon, but the theorem was also previously discovered by E. T. Whittaker (published in 1915), and Shannon cited Whittaker's paper in his work.
-The theorem is thus also known by the names Whittaker–Shannon sampling theorem, Whittaker–Shannon, and Whittaker–Nyquist–Shannon, and may also be referred to as the cardinal theorem of interpolation.
+The name Nyquist–Shannon sampling theorem honours Harry Nyquist and Claude Shannon, but the theorem was first proven in a 1920 paper by Kinnosuke Ogura, according to a historical review in 2011.

+The theorem is also known by the names Whittaker–Shannon sampling theorem, Whittaker–Shannon, or Whittaker–Nyquist–Shannon to include E. T. Whittaker since his 1915 paper is sometimes regarded as the first paper on the sampling theorem, though it was actually about an interpolation formula and its proof was unclear and contained errors.

+The theorem may also be referred to as the cardinal theorem of interpolation.